 In general, a good place to start is by making sure you have a valid U.S. passport with at least six months remaining on it.

 The visa fee is $30, and the liaison fee is $20.
+The fees are subject to change without warning, so check the official website for the latest fee schedule.
 The fees can be paid by credit card, money order, cashier's check, or company check.
 Cash and personal checks are not accepted.
 Payments should be made payable to the Chinese Embassy.

 Submitting the Paperwork